oybekabdulazizov/datafetch-with-graphql/README.md

 ### `npm install --legacy-peer-deps`

-Once complete, please check the npm install command and make sure it completed with no errors.
+Once complete, please check your terminal and make sure it completed with no errors.

 Then run: